Waseth/Waseth/README.md

 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

-## What I’m Currently Working On
+## Current Focus

-- Strengthening my JavaScript fundamentals through project-based learning
+I am currently building real-world projects that solve everyday problems, with a strong emphasis on understanding core JavaScript concepts through hands-on development.

-- Enhancing the UI/UX of Expensify(An expense tracker app I am working on)
+My main project at the moment is Expensify, a personal finance tracker designed to help students manage income, expenses, and budgeting more effectively.

-- Preparing for a smooth transition into React by building solid vanilla JavaScript projects
+In parallel, I am preparing for a transition into React by first mastering underlying concepts in plain JavaScript, ensuring a solid foundation before moving into component-based frameworks.